Hernán Padilla

-Hernán Padilla Ramírez (born May 5, 1938) is a retired physician and former two-term Mayor of San Juan, Puerto Rico.
+Hernán Padilla Ramírez (born May 5, 1938) is an American politician who served as mayor of San Juan, Puerto Rico.

 Biography

 Padilla graduated from the University of Maryland School of Medicine in 1963.
-After training as a nephrologist, he entered private practice and joined the military with the Puerto Rico National Guard and the United States Army Reserve in Fort Meade Maryland.
+After training as a nephrologist, he entered private practice and joined the Puerto Rico National Guard in 1954 and transferred in 1987 to the United States Army Reserve in Fort Meade Maryland.
 He was sent to active duty during the Gulf War and assigned to Walter Reed Army Medical Center.
+Padilla retired from the military service in 1993.
 In 1967, he became politically active, participating in the pro-statehood campaign leading to the July 27 political status plebiscite, as a leader of Estadistas Unidos (Statehooders United), a non-partisan group founded by long-time Statehood Republican Party gubernatorial candidate Luis A. Ferré.
 On August 20, 1967, at the assembly in Carolina, Puerto Rico at which the organization was dissolved, Padilla and other party leaders proposed the creation of a new political party that would eventually be known as the New Progressive Party (NPP) or Partido Nuevo Progresista (PNP) in Spanish.

 In January, 1969 and after the NPP's electoral triumph and his own election as a state representative, in spite of being a freshman, Padilla was selected as House Majority Leader for the 1969–1973 term.
 After the NPP's defeat in 1972 and his own reelection, he served as Minority Whip until 1977.
 In 1976, he won the NPP nomination for mayor of San Juan after a three-way competition with attorney Baltasar Corrada del Río and Senator Sila Nazario, and was elected to the post in November of that year, succeeding newly elected Governor Carlos Romero Barceló and Carlos S. Quirós who served a days-long stint as mayor following Romero's swearing-in as governor and the official beginning of the 1977–1981 term.
 His term as mayor was marked by a major expansion of sports and community facilities and the first attempt to wrestle with San Juan's looming solid waste crisis.
 He also served as President of the U.S. Conference of Mayors, being the first Hispanic in that position.
 Hernan Padilla built the San Juan's Municipal Tower in Hato Rey, San Juan's Central Park, the Pedrin Zorilla Coliseum, Paseo de Diego, and others installations.
 He also created San Juan's Municipal police department.